nathanpc/libpartsexplorer/README.md

-# Parts Explorer Library
+# 🥜 Pecan Library

-A C library that helps us parse PartsExplorer files.
-Allowing us to literally have "eletronic components" parts definitions in our file system.
+A C library that helps us parse component archives that define electronic components in your parts bins, allowing us to have a virtual representation that is browseable of our components in our parts bins.

 ## License